 The accounting and financial reporting treatment applied to the Authority is determined by its measurement focus.
 The transactions of the Authority are accounted for on a flow of economic resources measurement focus.
-The transactions of the Authority are accounted for on a flow of economic resources measurement focus.
-The transactions of the Authority are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and all liabilities associated with the operations are included on the balance sheet.
-Net assets (i.e., total assets net of total liabilities) are segregated into: "invested in capital assets, net of related debt"; "restricted for debt service"; and "unrestricted" components,
+Net assets (i.e., total assets net of total liabilities) are segregated into: "invested in capital assets, net of related debt": "restricted for debt service": and "unrestricted" components,